dharmit/syscalls/src/cat-filename.md

 `brk(NULL)`, as it is being called here, returns the address of the memory where the [heap memory](https://dharmitshah.com/2022/09/stack-heap-go/) (the portion of the memory corresponding to dynamic memory allocations) ends.
-In this case, I think, the value `0x5651e8f08000` we see at the end of that line is the memory address where the heap memory ends.
+In this case the value `0x5651e8f08000` we see at the end of that line is the memory address where the heap memory ends.

 This system call is usually called right before `malloc()` or another call that makes use of `malloc()` internally.